 Source Of Plant Compounds With Potential Health Benefits

 The skin (or peel) of almonds contains several plant compounds that can boost your health.
 These include polyphenols and flavonoids, which have antioxidant properties that may help protect against oxidative stress induced by free radicals.
-Preliminary studies suggest that almond skin extracts (ASEs) might also reduce blood pressure and inflammation, making them beneficial for heart health as well (4).
+Preliminary studies suggest that almond skin extracts (ASEs) might also have antioxidant and anti-inflammatory properties, making them beneficial for heart health as well (4).